NCAR/HPC-Docs/docs/compute-systems/jupyter-and-ipython.md

 ## Starting JupyterLab

-- Start an interactive job using the `execcasper` command.
+- Start an interactive job using the `qinteractive @casper` command.
-  (Alternative: Start the job on Derecho using `qinteractive`.
+  (Alternative: Start the job on Derecho using `qinteractive @derecho`.
   Keep in mind that each CPU or GPU [Derecho node](docs/compute-systems/derecho/#derecho-hardware) has less memory than each CPU or GPU [Casper node](docs/compute-systems/casper/#casper-hardware))